jmoro0408/fathom_plotting/README.md

 # fathom_plotting
-Program that takes outputs from fathom and plots them in a pretty seaborn graph.
+Program that takes outputs from AFT Fathom and plots them in a pretty seaborn graph.

 This program assumes the inputs EXACTLY as thy are listed in the headers of Fathom Output.xlsx.